Parvaneh Soltani: Background

-codes of Islamic society and the complexity of certain oppositions, such as man and woman.
-The plight of Iranian women is the subject usually she focussed on.
+codes and the complexity of certain oppositions, such as man and woman.
+The plight of Iranian women is the subject she usually focuses on.

-She has also made more narrative one woman show in theatre, such as her work, Forugh Farokhzad in the garden of memories.
+She has also made more narrative one-woman shows in the theatre, such as her work, Forugh Farokhzad in the garden of memories.

-The work of Parvaneh addresses the social, political and psychological dimensions of women's experience in contemporary societies.
+The work of Parvaneh addresses the social, political, and psychological dimensions of women's experience in contemporary societies.
 Although Parvaneh actively resists stereotypical representations of Islam, her artistic objectives are not explicitly polemical.
 Rather, her work recognizes the complex intellectual and religious forces shaping the identity of Muslim women throughout the world.

-She also directed and acted short film, such as Stoning, A passion for life, Land legs...
+She also directed and acted in short films like Stoning, A passion for life, and Land legs...

-While she lives in London, she addresses a global audience with her work like Fear of Separation was symbolic of her personal grief, anxiety and the pain of those women who scared of separation.
-As time progressed and the Islamic regime of Iran became more intrusive and oppressive, her work became more boldly political and subversively critical against it, for example, Once upon a time in my country Iran, and Mr, Bin Laden Journeys and Women.
+While she lives in London, she addresses a global audience with her work, like Fear of Separation was symbolic of the grief, anxiety, and pain of those women who are scared of the separation.
+As time progressed and the Islamic regime of Iran became more intrusive and oppressive, her work became boldly political and subversively critical against it; for example, Once upon a time in my country, Iran, and Mr, Bin Laden Journeys and Women.

 She seeks to, according to an article in New Left Review and Iran Bulitan Journal, women are a lost link in Iranian cinema.
-Her current theatre work continues to express the philosophical as well as complex levels of intellectual abstraction.
+Her current theatre work continues to express the philosophical and complex levels of intellectual abstraction.

 Parvaneh was profiled her website Art and Heart expression in March 2005.
-In July 2009 she created her dance theatre Nada's Story in protest of the 2009 Iranian presidential election.
+In July 2009, she created her dance theatre Nada's Story to protest the 2009 Iranian presidential election.